 What can you do?
 I would suggest taking a moment to sit down and reflect.
 Truly spend some time thinking back and outline the ways you have already grown and achieved.
 Try to see yourself the way someone who loves you might, as opposed to your worst inner critic.

 I would also suggest talking with your therapist about what progress they have seen.
 They may be able to give you real insight and even suggest areas of future growth and direction.

 And lastly, do you need new direction?
 Check in with yourself and ask if the area you are growing is still your best use of energy.
 Have your goals changed?
 Are there more appropriate areas to work on in order to achieve your goals?

 And please remember: Just because you see where you want to be in the future, doesn’t mean you haven’t already traversed serious ground to get where you are today.
 So thank yourself for your perseverance and strength and maybe stop looking at your friends’ beachside Instagram pictures.

-Emily Wagner, trauma expert, yoga therapist, and mental health counselor provides education for anyone looking to improve their mental health.
+Emily Wagner, trauma expert and mental health counselor provides education for anyone looking to improve their mental health.